 Freeze-dried food is created by flash-freezing foodstuff in really low temperatures inside a vacuum, removing 95 to 99% of the moisture.
 Removing all moisture and proper packaging gives most freeze-dried foods an enormous shelf-life of up to 30 years.

-Professionally packaged freeze-dried food is sold as individual ingredients like specific fruits, vegetables, and meats or pre-packaged as whole meals like soups, stews, and pasta dishes.
+Professionally packaged freeze-dried food is sold as individual ingredients like specific fruits, vegetables, and meats or pre-packaged whole meals like soups, stews, and pasta dishes.

 Most of my freeze-dried food is in the form of Mountain House backpacker meals, but I do have freeze-dried ingredients in limited quantities.
 Following are some companies you can check out that offer freeze-dried food.
 Suppose you are on a budget.
 You probably want to focus on storing dry staples and canned foods.
-You can always invest in the freeze-dried stuff down the road.
+You can always invest in freeze-dried stuff down the road.

 14 Freeze-dried Food Companies